-A digital transformation roadmap will providing strategic direction at every project stage, from initial stakeholder buy-in all the way to measuring success.
+The digital transformation roadmap provides strategic direction at every project stage, from initial stakeholder buy-in all the way to measuring success.

 Your roadmap should include the following:

-Challenges: Based on your stakeholder discovery, what are the challenges that the effort will set out to address and where do they sit in order of priority based on urgency and level of difficulty?
+Challenges: What are the challenges that the effort will set out to address and where do they sit in order of priority based on urgency and level of difficulty?

-Opportunities: What changes and emerging needs are on the horizon?
-Are there foreseeable opportunities where the right kind of digital transformation could set the organization up for a massive step forward?
+Opportunities: What organizational changes and needs are on the horizon or already underway?
+Are there opportunities where the right kind of digital transformation could help the organization deliver on its KPIs or other metrics of success?

 Digital Transformation Objectives: As you synthesize your discovery findings and strategy discussions you'll want to sum up the work to be done with a handful of broad objectives.
 Examples include "making best use of existing technology" and "clarifying ownership and accountability of key systems".
 These will set the stage for the work planning and phasing that will comprise the core of your roadmap.

 Phased High-Level Work Plan: Starting with your objectives, define key milestones and activities that will move you closer to achieving your stated goals.
-These activities and milestones should cut across people, process and technology.
+These activities and milestones should cut across people, processes, and technology.
 This is critical since even in cases where new technology is being introduced, thoughtfulness around business processes and resourcing will determine the effort's ultimate success or failure.
 We recommend building out 2-3 phases initially covering 12-24 months, depending on how quickly progress can be made.
-Other nice-to-have items can be kept for further consideration in a separate roadmap backlog section.
+Other nice-to-have items can be considered in a separate roadmap backlog section.

-How a Roadmap Adds Value At Every Project Stage
+How a Digital Transformation Roadmap Adds Value At Every Stage

 A digital transformation roadmap is a living document that can serve as an essential resource during project planning, start-up, and even months or years after project completion.
 Here are some key benefits at every project stage.